timjbruce/open-saves-aws/README.md

 ## Deployment

 Open Saves AWS supports both AMD64 (x86_64) and ARM64 (Graviton) architectures.
-The deployment is split into discrete steps to allow for better control and troubleshooting.
+The deployment can be done using either bash scripts or Terraform.

 ### Prerequisites